janv/john-carmack-plan-archive/by_year/johnc_plan_1999.md

 The top of the benchmark chart should be an SMP system (assuming the NT drivers have all the optimizations of the '98 drivers), and it will also be possible to build a reletively cheap SMP system (say, dual 400's) that outperforms the best single processor system.

-### John Carmack's .plan for May 22, 1999
+## John Carmack's .plan for May 22, 1999

 The SMP support is solid enough to play with now.
 The only feature that is still broken is light flares.

 As a happy consequence, some of the cleanup work I did for SMP gave a couple percent speedup even when running without the separate thread.

-On my development system, a dual 300 mhz intergraph realizm II, the low res timedemo scores went from 27.8 to 37.8 with "r_smp 1".
+On my development system, a dual 300 mhz intergraph realizm II, the low res timedemo scores went from 27.8 to 37.8 with `r_smp 1`.
 This is only a 35% average speedup, but at some times (lots of dynamic lights in complex scenes) the speedup is 90%+.
 Gameplay is noticably smoother.

 The rendering thread is almost always the blocking factor, so the faster the card and OpenGL driver, the larger the speedup will be.